 Electric Grill Classes

 Configuration and size are important, but they’re not the defining metrics by which we judge electric grills and griddles.
 No, our experts place a heavy emphasis on quality, performance, and features when evaluating any product category.
-Those 3 pillars form the basis of our electric grill classes — Luxury, Premium, Practical, and Economy — which act as distinct groupings to narrow your search.
+Those 3 pillars form the basis of our electric grill classes — Luxury, Premium, Practical, and Entry-Level — which act as distinct groupings to narrow your search.
 Review our snapshots of each class below and decide which one best reflects your outdoor lifestyle.

 Luxury Electric Grills